Correct-Syntax/correct-syntax.github.io/content/posts/journey-behind-velocity-lapse-part-1.md

 Obviously, that doesn't mean no time should be spent marketing, as that is another trap to fall into.
 However, as a web developer and designer myself, I know how much easier it is to promote something that is "great" to start with.
 I also know how excited I could get about creating a website to promote it while neglecting the app itself.

-So from then on, I decided to have the mindset of building a user-friendly, user-centric app focused on improving time lapse on Android and **solving the paint-points** found in other apps.
-Like, literally making this a "great" time lapse app.
+So from then on, I decided to have the mindset of building a user-friendly, user-centric app focused on improving time-lapse on Android and **solving the paint-points** found in other apps.
+Like, literally making this a "great" time-lapse app.

 From a marketing standpoint, **people buy solutions to their problems, not software.** So, solving user pain points is the best approach that I am aware of.